 Wire Type and Diameter

-Wire diameter directly controls deposition rate: .030″ for thinner sections yields lower metal throughput and slower travel speed; .045″ for thicker sections increases deposition, reducing arc time per joint.
+Wire diameter directly controls deposition rate.
+Use .030″ for thinner sections (lower metal throughput, slower travel speed) and .045″ for thicker sections (higher deposition, less arc time per joint).
+That choice affects spool consumption, labor hours, and joint fit-up.

 Shielding Gas Choices

-Include gas consumption, bottle refill logistics and blend ratios when estimating total consumable costs alongside wire.
+Include gas consumption, bottle refill logistics, and blend ratios when estimating total consumable costs alongside wire.

 Flux and Consumable Life